-At present, only 585 hectares are dedicated to woodland in the Totnes and District area (Defra 2004).
+At present, only 585 ha. are dedicated to woodland in the Totnes and District area (Defra 2004).
 The woodland owned by the Dartington Hall Trust, if sustainably managed, is estimated to produce insufficient firewood even for the Dartington Estate's proposed woodchip boilers, and the same is the case for the Sharpham Estate.
-The Forestry Commission (1988) estimate that yields from well designed coppice can range from 2 tons per hectare for most varieties (i.e. oak, alder, sweet chestnut) and up to 6 for poplar and willow.
+The Forestry Commission (1988) estimate that yields from well designed coppice can range from 2 tons per hectare for most varieties (i.e. oak, alder, sweet chestnut) and up to 6 tons for poplar and willow.
 We have therefore taken an average of 3 tons per hectare for this paper.
-We do note, however, the probability that the impacts of climate change may well include increasing risks of pest or disease outbreaks and of fire, although for some species, and for plantings that take this into consideration, yields may turn out to be higher.
+We do note, however, the probability that the impacts of climate change may well include increasing risks of pest or disease outbreaks and of fire, although for some species, yields may turn out to be higher, and plantings will need to take this into consideration.

 The average house, retrofitted and with an efficient woodstove and solar thermal panels, using wood for central heating and backed up by solar panels for hot water, would require around 7 tons of dried timber per year.
-Totnes and District contains 10,352 households, which at 7 tons of dried firewood per household, would need 72,464 tons of firewood.
-At an output of 3 tons of firewood per hectare, meeting this demand would require 24,154 hectares of well managed coppice woods, of which 22,858 would need to be newly planted.
-Unfortunately, Totnes and District only contains 23,443 hectares of land in total.
+Totnes and District contains around 10,000 households, which at 7 tons of dried firewood per household, would need around 70,000 tons of firewood.
+At an output of 3 tons of firewood per hectare, meeting this demand would require 23,3000 ha. of well managed coppice woods, of which around 22,750 would need to be newly planted.
+Unfortunately, Totnes and District only contains 23,443 ha. of land in total.
 There is clearly a major role for energy conservation, other technologies such as heat pumps, and also for anaerobic digestion (which could also play a role in cycling fertility).
 The answer to the question 'Can Totnes Heat Itself?' appears to be a resounding 'no'.
-We have also been unable to establish figures for the potential timber output from the management of hedgerows.
+We have also been unable to establish figures for the potential timber output from the management of hedgerows, which may make a significant contribution in more rural areas.